 “[A person was charged] with the task of seeing that it annoys no one but himself.
 If he can, at the same time, protect himself, well and good, but he must be altruistic in the matter and care for others first; the alternative being to prove himself lacking in one form of good manners.
 He must not even let his wet umbrella lean up against a vacant part of the cushioned seat, rendering it damp for the next comer.”

-There was also the ferule end of an umbrella to consider, and as it was the most dangerous part of an umbrella, one writer noted:
+There was also the ferule end of an umbrella to consider, and as it was the most dangerous part of an umbrella, C.E.
+Humphry noted:

 “Carrying … [an] umbrella under the arm with the ferule protruding at the back and threatening the eyes of those who walk behind, is always a reprehensible practice, and one that is fraught with danger, and it is perhaps more … dangerous when the proprietor is ascending or descending the steps of an omnibus.
 At such moments passengers are liable to sudden checks from various causes, and the resultant backward jerk can be quite annoying enough to those behind without the aggravation of a pointed stick assaulting them.
 I have seen a girl’s hat torn off her head in this way, its numerous securing pins making havoc in her coiffure and eliciting lively expressions of pain.”

-There were numerous other umbrella etiquette rules.
+There were numerous other rules related to umbrella etiquette.
 When visiting museums or art galleries, it was common knowledge visitors should not touch anything and that included never touching anything with an umbrella either.
 One book went so far as to point out “this [behavior of not touching items] is the first evidence of common breeding.”
 There were also rules when attending church with an umbrella.
-A person was allowed to carry their umbrella to the pew, but they were to proceed carefully and not distract church goers by dropping it.
+People could carry their umbrella to the pew, but they were to proceed carefully and not distract church goers by dropping it.

 When it came to navigating walkways with an umbrella, Good Housekeeping asserted that women were impolite in comparison to men.
 “No one can tell why a man with an umbrella is polite and considerate while a woman with an umbrella … becomes cross, impolite, and reckless as to any harm she may do.”
 In this case, harm included her umbrella being “held steadily before the face and pushed along stubbornly, against other umbrellas and hats; the points are thrust into people’s eyes and faces, and down their necks, nice shiny silk hats are sprinkled and knocked off and the woman goes on, bumping and being bumped, absolutely refusing to admit, in her way of managing her umbrella, that there is any one on the sidewalk but herself.”